Roxana Geambasu: Contributions

 As a graduate student, Geambașu led the Vanish project for handling "self-destructing data".

 In 2014, a team at Columbia led by Geambașu developed a tool called XRay for detecting correlations between ads shown to people and their personal data.
 With it, they found evidence that an advertising tool used by Gmail until November 2014 targeted ads based on sensitive personal information—something its policies, both those in place in 2014 and those in place now, say it does not do.

 Recognition

 Popular Science named Geambașu in their "brilliant ten" in 2014 for her work tracking corporate use of personal data.
-She was given a Sloan Research Fellowship in 2016.
+She was given a Sloan Research Fellowship in 2016 for her work in cloud and mobile data privacy.
+She has also received an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence.
+As well as a William Chan Dissertation Award, and two best paper awards at difference conferences.